Hyde Salon

 Close-up of stylist applying hair extension with precision tool at Hyde Salon

-Over multiple sessions each year, we developed a custom, evergreen image library designed for durability rather than trend responsiveness.
+Over multiple sessions each year, we built an evergreen visual library designed for long-term use rather than short-term trends.
 Brightness, definition, and true-to-life color became non-negotiable.
-Hair tone, texture, and skin were rendered with restraint and precision, ensuring that new imagery strengthened the archive rather than competing with it.
+Hair tone, texture, and skin were rendered with precision so that new imagery reinforced the archive rather than competing with it.
+As the business evolved, that system expanded to include motion, from brand films and interviews to short-form content, allowing Hyde to communicate with the same level of consistency across both still and video.

-Organization became just as important as aesthetics.
-Images were structured and delivered in a way that allowed Hyde’s team and their social media manager to access and deploy them efficiently.
-The objective was not only visual alignment but operational ease.
-A curated archive meant that website updates, Instagram posts, and marketing materials could draw from a cohesive body of work rather than scattered files across devices.
+Organization became part of the system itself.
+Images were structured and delivered in a way that allowed the team and their social media manager to access and deploy them efficiently.
+The goal was not only visual alignment, but operational ease.
+A curated archive meant the website, social platforms, and marketing materials could draw from a cohesive body of work rather than a fragmented collection of assets.

 Styling station detail with gold-framed mirror, salon products, and greenery at Hyde Salon